OpenCOVID19CoughCheck/CoughCheckApp/README.md

 # Goal

+The purpose of this application is to provide the global community with a non-invasive application for personal pre-screening, anywhere and anytime, through which the user can record and upload a clip of themselves or a loved-one coughing.
+The recorded coughs with user-provided and consented associated data will be encrypted on device to protect user privacy, and then will be uploaded to an external privacy-concerned repository to help in the detection of COVID-19 coughs by a machine-learning platform.
+The external repository should provide individual accounts for each user, encryption of the uploaded data, and offer a secure channel (for example OAuth2) as end-points for secure communication.
+All of the data sent through CoughCheck is owned by you.
+You own your voice and potential cough signatures.
+All the Application code is Open Source, you can view it, check the source code and validate our builds.
+We want to enforce to people the real privacy danger of recording their voices and coughs to any party without clear intentions and regulations.

-The purpose of this application is to provide the global community with an application through which the user can upload a clip of themselves or a loved-one coughing to a machine-learning platform which analyzes the cough and determines the likelihood that the user is infected with COVID-19 as well as the other potentially crucial meta information such as the potential severity of the infection, likelihood of accompanying health concerns, etc.
+The Machine-Learning module will analyze the cough and determines the likelihood that the user is infected with COVID-19 as well as the other potentially crucial meta information such as the potential severity of the infection, likelihood of accompanying health concerns, etc.

 # Project Links